– Charlie Morgan, Partnership Executive Officer

 Even a camping trip in the beautiful Whitsundays in July on our front door revealed a tide mark of plastic debris and reminded me how important this challenge is.

-We know from the results of our social survey in the HR2RP 2014 Pilot Report Card that residents of our region highly value the aesthetic beauty of our waterways and marine environments, and plastic certainly influences this (you can access the Pilot Report card here to see how our communities scored other values related to our waterways and marine environment).
+We know from the results of our social survey in the HR2RP 2014 Pilot Report Card that residents of our region highly value the aesthetic beauty of our waterways and marine environments, and plastic certainly influences this.

 During the challenge I took the next step from reducing and re-using plastic materials in our house to actually refusing single use plastic products in the first place and trying to identify ways we could reduce our dependency.
 The key to this process (for me) was about putting some (more) thought into everyday activities that might not usually require planning – such as going to get a coffee or doing your grocery shopping.
 I invested in a wonderful stainless steel drinking bottle that keeps liquids cool for many hours, meaning I wasn’t forced to buy any bottled water during the challenge, despite several domestic flights, all day meetings and long, hot car journeys.
 Coffees were ordered and drunk in a stainless steel mug.